jaimebw/nyt_hugginface/README.md

 I have formated everything for making it almost ready to use in NLP.
 You may need to filter the dataset a bit more, or maybe tokenize, etc...
 But that's on you ;)

-And I changed the format from .csv to .json .